51Degrees/specifications/pipeline-specification/features/evidence.md

 The prefixes above are in order from highest to lowest precedence.
-I.e. if the same Evidence value is available with two different prefixes (For example, `header.user-agent` and `query.user-agent`), then the entry whose prefix is earlier in the list above should be used.
+I.e. if the same Evidence value is available with two different prefixes (For example, `header.user-agent` and `query.user-agent`), then the entry whose prefix is earlier in the list above MUST be used.

 If any other prefixes are present then their order of precedence is alphabetical.
 This rule just ensures that any conflicts are resolved deterministically.